TEDxAuckland/tedx-auckland-site/src/_posts/2019-03-06-what-does-too-touristy-mean.md

 This behaviour in Vietnam is an example of why some travellers reject these types of places, and in some cases, tourism has brought out a negative side to local communities.
 Laos on the other hand has shown me that tourism doesn’t necessarily have to be like this.

 Personally, this had little negative effect on me overall.
-I see it as being just another interesting part of the travelling experience.&nbsp;Also, sites like TripAdvisor helped me to view people’s opinions, and gave me knowledge on what to expect and be weary of in these places. &nbsp;
+I see it as being just another interesting part of the travelling experience.
+Also, sites like TripAdvisor helped me to view people’s opinions, and gave me knowledge on what to expect and be weary of in these places. &nbsp;

 Locals pushing you to buy things can feel alarming, but I found that focusing on other aspects enhanced my overall experience.
 The chaotic vibe of the people, noises and smells left me enthralled.
 This trip also shows me that we as tourists, should change our behaviour towards consumption if we want local communities to do the same.